Alvor1991/PP5-Sports-Sole/TESTING.md

 ### 23. Contact Form

-* AC1: Users can easily find and access the contact form.
+* AC1: I can easily find and access the contact form.
 * AC2: Form includes fields for name, email, and message.
-* AC3: User receives confirmation when message is sent successfully.
+* AC3: I receive a confirmation when message is sent successfully.

 ### 24. Wishlist/Favorites Feature